 A settlement in a workers’ compensation claim is a full and final resolution.
 When a settlement agreement is reached, the worker can no longer bring a claim against the employer or insurer based on that injury.
 Most injured employees will wait to settle a claim until they’ve reached maximum medical improvement, which means the condition is stable and unlikely to become worse.

 The amount of a settlement will be based on the severity and nature of the injury.
-Workers’ compensation benefits include medical treatments and therapies, lost wages, and death benefits.

-Start a free online application today to compare workers’ compensation insurance quotes for your small business from leading U.S. carriers.
+Start a free online application today to compare workers’ compensation quotes for your small business from leading U.S. insurance carriers.
 Insureon’s licensed agents specialize in insurance for numerous West Virginia businesses.